codecentric/spring-boot-admin/README.md

 	<version>1.2.4</version>
 </dependency>
 ```
-Inside your configuration (e.g. application.properties) you also have to define the URL of the Spring Boot Admin Server, e.g.
+Inside your configuration (e.g. application.properties) you also have to define the URL of the Spring Boot Admin server, e.g.
 ```
 spring.boot.admin.url=http://localhost:8080
 ```